-- Parallel Connect Delay-Specifies the number of seconds to delay when making concurrent attempts to connect to multiple servers.
+Parallel Connect Delay-Specifies the number of seconds to delay when making concurrent attempts to connect to multiple servers.
 An attempt is made to connect to the first server in the list.
 The next entry in the list is tried only if the attempt to connect to the current host fails.
 This setting might cause your application to block for an unacceptably long time if a host is down.
 If the value is greater than 0, another connection setup thread is started after the specified number of delay seconds has passed.
-If the value is 0, connection attempts are serialized. - Connection Timeout-Specifies the maximum number of seconds to wait for the connection to the LDAP server to be established.
-If the set to 0, there is no maximum time limit and WebLogic Server waits until the TCP/IP layer times out to return a connection failure.
-Set to a value over 60 seconds depending upon the configuration of TCP/IP.
+If the value is 0, connection attempts are serialized.

+Connection Timeout-Specifies the maximum number of seconds to wait for the connection to the LDAP server(s) to be established.
+If the value is set to 0, the default, there is no maximum time limit and WebLogic Server waits until the TCP/IP layer times out to return a connection failure.